 The consolidated financial statements of the group include the financial statements of the College and its subsidiary undertakings.
 Intra-group sales and profits are eliminated fully on consolidation.
 In accordance with FRS 102, the activities of the student union have not been consolidated because the College does not control those activities.
-All financial statements are prepared to 31 July 2020.
+All financial statements are prepared to 31 July 2021.

-The activities of the College, together with the factors likely to affect its future development and performance are set out in the Members' Report.
-The financial position of the College, its cashflow, liquidity and borrowings are presented in the Financial Statements and accompanying Notes.
+The Group's activities, together with the factors likely to affect its future development, performance and position, are set out in the Annual Report.
+The financial position of the Group, its cashflow, liquidity and borrowings are presented in the Financial Statements and accompanying Notes.

-The financial statements have been prepared on a going concern basis which the Corporation considers to be appropriate for the following reasons.
+The financial statements have been prepared on a going concern basis which the Corporation consider to be appropriate for the following reasons.

-The Corporation has prepared cash flow forecasts for a period of 12 months from the date of approval of these financial statements.
-After reviewing these forecasts, the Corporation is of the opinion that, taking account of severe but plausible downsides, including the anticipated impact of the pandemic, the College will have sufficient funds to meet its liabilities as they fall due over the period of 12 months from the date of approval of the financial statements (the going concern assessment period).
+The Corporation has prepared cash flow forecasts for a period of 12 months from the date of approval of these financial statements (the going concern period) which indicate that, taking account of severe but plausible downsides, including the impact of the Covid-19 pandemic, the Group and College will have sufficient funds to meet their liabilities as they fall due for that period.